sgametrio/wikitolearn-docs/docs/development.md

 1. Build
 2. Run
 3. (do it once) Create dummy dataset/Restore a dump
+4. Run (again, to get the services up is something went wrong)
+5. Open [http://localhost:13000] to see the frontend

 ### Build
 To build the services you have to run: